• Home

 Webcomics Handbook

-Webcomics_Handbook_PDF Webcomics_Handbook
+Webcomics_Handbook

+Your ready reference for all things webcomics.
 Launched as a follow-up to the seminal “How To Make Webcomics,” Brad Guigar’s guide to the art and business of webcomics is largely based on his writings at Webcomics.com — as well as his 13 years’ experience in webcomics.

-In 2008, Guigar co-wrote the “How To Make Webcomics” book with his good friends Scott Kurtz, Dave Kellett and Kris Straub.
+In 2008, Guigar co-wrote the “How To Make Webcomics” book with his good friends Scott Kurtz, Dave Kellett, and Kris Straub.
 At the time, this book was embraced as the “go-to” book on the subject.
 For years, the authors have been honored by colleagues and newcomers alike who have told them what a fun and informative read the book was.

 And then, they all say the same thing: When are you gonna do a follow-up?